makaravich/custom-site-options/readme.txt

 * Upload the custom-site-options directory to the /wp-content/plugins/ directory
 * Activate the plugin in the Plugin dashboard

+= AFTER INSTALLATION =
+* Go to the Custom Site Options section of the Dashboard of your site.
+Here you can see the list of options pages, that you created.
+* Press the button Add Options record to create a new options page
+* On the new page fill in necessary fields, such as the title of your options page, label for Save button, and others.
+* Press the button with "+" to add a new field to your settings page.
+* Fill in the properties of the field
+* If needed add other fields
+* Save the edits.
+After this, you will see your options page in the Settings section of your site's Dashboard.

 == Frequently Asked Questions ==

 = A question that someone might have =